Guillam Forchondt the Elder: Dozijnschilder

 As a painter Forchondt worked in the Flemish Baroque style of Rubens, Jan Brueghel the Younger, Joos de Momper and David Teniers the Younger clearly adapting his output to the demand in the market.
 Many of his works can be regarded as pastiches or reduced copies of works by Rubens.
 He is known to have collaborated on compositions with other painters such as Willem van Herp who painted the staffage.
 Forchondt enjoyed a high reputation for his design drawings for cabinets.

-In the 1670s Flanders suffered a severe economic downturn due mostly to an invasion by the French.
+In the 1670s, Flanders suffered a severe economic downturn, mostly due to an invasion by the French.
 Guillam Forchondt and his brother Melchior the Younger weathered the crisis by becoming art entrepreneurs.
 They hired lesser painters and supplied them with the necessary materials to create group projects such as large commissioned copies of famous works, or large decorative objects as their father had dealt in.
 At one point, the Brothers Forchondt had 60 painters in their service for export to France, Austria, Spain and Portugal.
 Among the painters in their employ were Franciscus Hamers who became a member of the guild in 1674, and Peter van de Velde.
 Other painters such as Willem van Herp, Michiel II Coignet, Abraham Willemsens, Pieter van Lint, Simon de Vos, Alexander Casteels the Elder and Gerard de la Vallée regularly worked for the Forchondts on various commissions.

 There was at that time a great demand abroad and in particular in Spain for paintings in the style of the great Flemish masters such as Rubens and Anthony van Dyck.
 Art dealers such as the Forchondts who had a local representation in various foreign countries facilitated the trade in these paintings.
 The religious works were often painted on copper, a painting medium that was much appreciated in Spain, both because of its durability and its glossy finish.
 The group works created under the direction of the Forchondt firm played an important role in the spread of paintings on copper in Mexico where they were exported through Spain's trade with Latin America.

 Though he probably did his colleagues in the Guild a service by creating production work and new export channels for sales, he was never referred to by name by the Dutch artist biographer Arnold Houbraken, who called him and his family the keelbeulen (cut throats) of Antwerp.
 Other artists and craftsmen likely regarded art entrepreneurs like Forchondt as persons who interfered in the artistic process without actually carrying out any manual work.
 The small ebony masters in Antwerp became so frustrated with Forchondt that they commenced litigation requiring that like them he pass a master test in order to retain his Guild membership.
 They likely did this to confirm the importance of this test to their status as craftsmen at a time when the more entrepreneurial organization of their craft (by dealers like Forchondt) threatened their position.
 As the son of a master, Forchondt had not undertaken any formal apprenticeship and likely had avoided the master test.